 Historians of the old school made much fuss over the military genius of the Roman generals.
 Much praise was given to the amazing discipline of the Legion, which was attributed to the pride and spirit of the legionnaire.
 Yet even in the legion were still rudimentary elements of the 'control from below'.
 For it was the Legion who by vote or spontaneous actions, made or unmade the Caesars.
-The difference between the barbaric tribes of the Germans, Scythen, etc., was that the latter did not entrust total authority to their chosen leaders and entitled them no special privileges.
-Hardly ever did the schoolbook historians elaborate on the historical fact that the very best Roman generals suffered defeat through the hands of runaway gladiators and slaves, so long as the latter stuck by their guerrilla tactics and fraternal solidarity.
+The difference between the barbaric tribes of the Germans, Scythen, etc., was that the latter did not entrust total authority to their chosen leaders and entitled them no special privileges. began to employ the large vessels of the Hansa which they had captured, and began collecting a fleet with which they hoped to enter into formal naval competition.